SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 1) Modern military is much more economically and physically efficient
 2) Modern military is stronger and could easily fight over other advanced yet unindustrialized military

+"Despite a steady reduction in its own numbers after 1815, the Royal Navy was at some times probably as powerful as the next three or four navies in actual fighting power. " (Kennedy Ch.
+4)